FEATURED CREDIT CARDS

 • No Locked Deposit: Instead of a single large security deposit, you link your bank account and transfer money into your Firstcard account as needed.
 What you put in is your spending limit.

 • 0% APR: You are not charged interest on balances because the card mechanism ensures you spend only what you have already funded.
-This eliminates the risk of high-interest debt that plagues many bad credit cards.
+This eliminates the risk of high-interest debt.

 • No Credit Check Whatsoever: Applying for the Firstcard® does not involve any credit check or inquiry, so it will not affect your credit score in any way during the application process.

-• Reports to All 3 Bureaus: This is the most crucial part—they report your activity to Experian, TransUnion, and Equifax, which is essential for building a comprehensive credit history.
+• Reports to All 3 Bureaus: They report your activity to Experian, TransUnion, and Equifax, which is essential for building a comprehensive credit history.

 Here is a straightforward summary of the advantages and disadvantages of choosing the Firstcard: